f/ufcs/README.md

 ### Object Uniform

-Normally, it's not allowed to uniform an anonymous function, but in this case, you can. **Please do not use `this` in this functions.**
+Normally, it's not allowed to uniform an anonymous function, but in this case, you can. **Please do not use `this` in these functions.**

 ```js
 var Maths = {